 If you're wondering How to Use Noom, it's pretty simple.

 You take their custom plan quiz right here on the Noom website to get started, then add the app to your smartphone and sign in.
 After you sign up, you will be paired with a goal coach and a group coach.
-Then, each day you will log your food and read short snippets on the app to help you make better habits.
+Each day you will log your food and read short snippets on the app to help you busy bad habits and develop better habits.
 (These are usually around the length of 2-3 scrolls of the smartphone screen.
 I read them while eating breakfast, waiting in line at the store, that kind of thing.
 Super quick.)
 You will also be prompted to weigh in some days.
 You can log any workouts or sync your Noom app with your fitness tracker too (more on this below).

 I usually spend 5-10 minutes total on the app, spread throughout the day.